mikecinnamon/MLearning/[ML-04] Example - House sales in King County.md

 In [20]: X2 = pd.get_dummies(df['zipcode'])
 ```

 Now, `X2` has 70 columns (as many as different zipcodes in the data set).
 The column names are the zipcode values.
-The advantage of `get_dummies()`, versus an alternative system included in scikit-learn, is that the columns have names, so you know what is what.
+With `get_dummies()`, the dummy columns get names, so you know what is what.
 The drawback is that, when a categorical feature is numeric, the column names are numbers, which is not accepted by scikit-learn.
 We will handle this below.

 ```
 In [21]: X2.head()